fengqingthu/Sunbird/README.md

    $ flask run
    ```

 7. You should be able to access the APIs using [Hops](https://developer.rhino3d.com/guides/compute/hops-component/) at http://localhost:5000/predict and http://localhost:5000/optimize.
 See also this [example.gh](https://github.com/fengqingthu/Sunbird/blob/main/example.gh).
+You will need to use [Hops 0.15.0](https://www.food4rhino.com/en/app/hops).

 ## Data & Training
 Our [dataset](https://github.com/fengqingthu/Sunbird/blob/main/data/purged.csv) and [training script](https://colab.research.google.com/drive/1IFtweQr6FRN_HqoQ-B03fmwA4TwQNhnl#scrollTo=idxsdXQyYKTo) are also included for your reference in case you want to import your own data.